-Physiotherapy after knee replacement surgery is an essential part of recovery to help you walk normally again, restore muscle strength, range of knee movement, and be independent with personal care such as showering and dressing.
+Physiotherapy after hip replacement surgery is an essential part of recovery to help you restore muscle strength, hip range of movement, walk normally again and be independent with personal care such as showering and dressing.
 You will be seen by your physiotherapist every day in hospital including the day of your surgery and the day you go home.

 On the day of your surgery, your physiotherapist will see you after your operation and assist you to stand and take a few steps with a walking frame.
-You may then be able to walk to the bathroom with your walking frame and the assistance or supervision of your nursing staff.
+You may then be able to walk to the bathroom with your walking frame with the assistance or supervision of your nursing staff.
 Do not attempt to get out of bed on your own.
 Your physiotherapist will let you know when it is safe for you to get up by yourself.
 Most patients will be able to weight bear as tolerated straight after their operation, using a frame for support.
 The goal is to try and walk as normally as possible.

 Your physiotherapist will also show you some exercises you can do in your bed.
 These exercises are for you to complete independently and are an essential part of your rehabilitation.
-These exercises are designed to get your new knee joint moving and the muscles in your thigh and buttocks (quadriceps and gluteals) working, in addition to promoting good circulation whilst you are resting.
+These exercises are designed to get your new hip joint moving, the muscles in your thigh and hip (quadriceps and gluteals) working and to promote good circulation whilst you are resting.